zhiweiuk/secs/README.md

 SECS is written in Python and  has the following  features:

-  - Concordance measure and pattern extractions from a set of preference orderings
+  - Concordance measure and pattern extractions from a set of preference ordering sequences

   - Sequences kernel functions